Gemini / AI Search / Singapore Guide

 Use YouTube, Maps, and Reviews to Reinforce Your Gemini Presence

-Unlike ChatGPT or Perplexity, Gemini has direct access to Google’s entire product ecosystem.
-Each Google product you actively use becomes another data source that Gemini can draw from when generating recommendations.
+Unlike ChatGPT or Perplexity, Gemini can tap directly into Google’s entire product ecosystem.
+Each Google product you actively use becomes another data source Gemini can draw from when it builds recommendations.

 Step 5: Technical SEO That Feeds Gemini

-Technical SEO for Gemini requires comprehensive schema markup (Organization, LocalBusiness, Article, FAQPage, HowTo, Product), optimized Core Web Vitals, clean crawlability, semantic HTML, hreflang for multilingual content, and speakable structured data for voice-based AI responses.
+Technical SEO for Gemini needs comprehensive schema markup (Organization, LocalBusiness, Article, FAQPage, HowTo, Product).
+It also needs strong Core Web Vitals, clean crawlability, semantic HTML, hreflang for multilingual content, and speakable structured data for voice-based AI responses.

 5